Mytishchi

 Mytishchi (Мыти́щи) is a city and the administrative center of Mytishchinsky District in Moscow Oblast, Russia, which lies 19 km northeast of Russia's capital Moscow on the Yauza River and the Moscow–Yaroslavl railway.
 The city was an important waypoint for traders on the Yauza River, the Yaroslavl Highway passes through the city.
 Mytishchi is famous for its aqueduct, built in 1804, the first water supply pipeline to supply the growing population of Moscow.
 The city has a population of approximately 262,702 people as of As of 2022.

+Geography

+The city is located 19 km northeast of Russia's capital Moscow on the Yauza River and the Moscow–Yaroslavl railway.

 Climate

 Mytishchi has a humid continental climate, which is the same as Moscow but usually a few degrees colder due to significantly lesser impact of urban heat island.
 The city features long, cold winters (with temperatures as low as -25 C to -30 C occurring every winter and a record low of -43 C), and short, warm-hot summers (with a record high of 38 C and temperatures reaching 30 C every summer).
 For example, the January daily mean is -10 C, with the average maximum of -7 C and average minimum of -13 C. July's daily mean temperature, on the other hand, is 19 C, with its average maximum being 24 C and its average minimum being 14 C.